fbpx

 Tendons are the ropey bands of tissue that connect muscles to bones and help move the body.
 Tendonitis is also known as the irritation or inflammation of one of these tendons.

-Tendonitis can occur in any tendon but is most common in the shoulders, elbows, wrists, knees, and heels.
+Tendonitis can occur in any tendon but is most common in the:

 Common symptoms of tendonitis include pain, tenderness, and mild swelling.